duckbox72/cellar-club/README.md

 A file named **.env** located in the [cellarclub](/cellarclub) root folder containing the application enviroment variables SECRET_KEY and GWS_API_KEY is also required to run the application.
 A GWS_API_KEY can be obtained for free at [globalwinescore.com/api](https://www.globalwinescore.com/api/).

-* **Note regarding CS50 WEB Capstone Project submission**: For simplicity and imediate availability, the required **.env** file, containing the enviroment variables, is provided within the project.

 Finally, open a terminal window, cd into project's [root folder](/) and enter the following command line:

     $ python3 manage.py runserver